 Best App for Automated Investing and Savings.

 Acorns is one of the best investment apps for rounding up your spare change to the next dollar.
-They function as part robo-advisor that can invest your money for you while still doubling as savings tool for your extra income.
+They function as part Robo-advisor that can invest your money for you while still doubling as a savings tool for your extra income.

 Acorns is also very easy to use – you don’t need any investment experience.
 Within five minutes, you can set up your account and need to provide details like your age as well as risk tolerance.

-Here’s how it works: This app rounds up purchases on your linked credit card or debit card to the nearest dollar and transfers the remaining change to your Acorns account.
+Here’s how it works.
+Acorns rounds up purchases on your linked credit card or debit card to the nearest dollar and transfer the remaining change to your Acorns account.